Using a plastic drawer set as a cold frame for the garden

 Enter a cheat, the plastic drawer Cold Frame

-Do you have one of those plastic drawer set on wheels that you no longer use?
+Do you have one of those plastic drawer sets on wheels that you no longer use?
 Turn it into a cold frame.
 Even if you don't have one of those on hand, they are inexpensive.
 I picked one up today at Walmart for $20 for the sole purpose of using it as a cold frame, no construction required!
 I've put all my starter pots that I started from seed indoors in it.
 The drawers can be opened up during the day for ventilation and getting the starter plants acclimated to the great outdoors, then I can easily shut the drawers at night if there is a frost warning.
 The top of the drawer set serves as a work surface.
 On wheels, the 'cold frame' is mobile.
 I can move it around to maximize sun exposure, or protect it from stormy weather (plus shutting the drawers).

 I could NOT have built a cold frame this mobile and easy to use for $20.
 I've been able to house tomatoes, brussel sprouts, cucumbers and a variety of flowers in this easy peasy cold frame.
 The three drawers provide ample space for all the seeds I've started indoors and will provide great protection from any frost warning, all I have to do is shut the drawers.